treasure-data/td-jdbc/README.md

 the jobs run on the cloud.
 The query may take several hours, we recommend that you use a background thread.

-You specify useSSL=true in JDBC URL as parameter, you can use SSL for connecting our API server like following:
+You can specify `useSSL=true` in JDBC URL as parameter, you can use SSL for connecting our API server like following:

     jdbc:td://api.treasuredata.com/testdb;useSSL=true

 When a INSERT statement is sent to the driver, the data is first buffered in local memory.
 The data is uploaded into the cloud every 5 minutes.
-Please note that the upload doesn’t occur in realtime.
+Please note that the upload doesn't occur in realtime.

+If you are trying to connect from behind a proxy, you can specify the proxy settings using the following properties:

+* httpproxyhost
+* httpproxyport
+* httpproxyuser
+* httpproxypassword

+For example:

+    jdbc:td://api.treasuredata.com/testdb;httpproxyhost=myproxy.com;httpproxyport=myport;httpproxyuser=myusername;httpproxypassword=mypassword

 ## Implementation Status